mankeip3531/github-tutorial/README.md

 #### The Importance of SSH Key
 **SSH key** is an alternate way to identify yourself without entering your password and username.
 SSH is important because we often work with github repository and we have to identify ourselves by entering our username and password; however, we can authenticate the remote and user by using SSH key which is more convenient.
 ####  before Inital Setup:
-* create an account
+* Create an account
-* enter your username and password for your accout
+* Enter your username and password for your accout
 ---
 1. In your command line, type the following: `git config --global user.email "you@example.com"`
     * Don't copy/paste.